BU-NU-CLOUD-SP18/Secure-Cloud-Automated-Deployment/README.md

 #### Configuration File
 Here is a sample of configuration file `bolted.cfg`, user should change the item insider the configuration file to install the component based on the item detail.
 ```
-# ip address of where the server locate
+# ip address of where the server is located
 [serverip]
 hil=10.0.0.10
 bmi=10.0.0.14
 keylime-server=10.0.0.9

-# for teasting purpose, keylime client is integrated with all other server to deploy together
+# for testing purpose, keylime client is integrated with all other servers to be deployed together
 keylime-client=10.0.0.13

 # bmi configuration parameter